 The rest is history: Pierre-Edouard quickly became a technical instructor and boat captain, accumulating increasingly more experience and technical know-how.

-Regaud is currently working with Alberto Bona in the preparation of the IBSA Class40 – a Mach 5, successor to the Mach 4 and first evolution of the new “scow” hulls, with their innovative lines and large bow volumes for a better performance in many sailing points – which will take Alberto to the Route du Rhum.
-IBSA’s is not the first scow-bowed hull that Pierre-Edouard will follow-up once out of the shipyard: in the winter of 2022, in fact, he prepared the Class40 POGO S4, a latest generation boat, with which he also had the opportunity to try out a new way of sailing, and therefore a new way of approaching the preparation of an ocean racing boat.
+In 2022 Regaud has worked with Alberto Bona in the preparation of the IBSA Class40 – a Mach 5, successor to the Mach 4 and first evolution of the new “scow” hulls, with their innovative lines and large bow volumes for a better performance in many sailing points – which took Alberto to the Route du Rhum 2022.
+IBSA’s is not the first scow-bowed hull that Pierre-Edouard has followed-up once out of the shipyard: in the winter of 2022, in fact, he prepared the Class40 POGO S4, a latest generation boat, with which he also had the opportunity to try out a new way of sailing, and therefore a new way of approaching the preparation of an ocean racing boat.